Oldřich Marek

-Oldřich Marek (3 April 1911–1986) was a Czechoslovak entomologist and teacher, and a member of Czechoslovak entomological society in Prague starting in 1940.
+Oldřich Marek (3 April 1911 – 26 December 1986) was a Czech entomologist and teacher.
+He was a member of Czechoslovak entomological society in Prague starting in 1940.

 Life

 Oldřich Marek was born on 3 April 1911 in Ústí nad Orlicí.
-He attended Primary school in Dolní Čermná and secondary school in Česká Třebová.
+He attended primary school in Dolní Čermná and secondary school in Česká Třebová.
 After completing secondary school he left for Slovakia to become a primary school teacher in Smolník, Stakčín and Trnava.

-During World War II (1938–1945) he was employed as a teacher in Slatina u Moravské Třebové, Litice nad Orlicí and Dolní Čermná.
+During World War II (1938–1945) he was employed as a teacher in Slatina, Litice nad Orlicí and Dolní Čermná.
 In 1941 he began teaching mathematics, physics, chemistry and natural science at secondary school.
 After military duties in 1945 he worked as a secondary school teacher in Žamberk until his retirement in 1971.

 Work

+He was a member of Czechoslovak entomological society in Prague starting in 1940.
 He specialised in Coleoptera especially the family Nitidulidae.
 In this group he studied the world fauna describing many new genera and species.